LuciferC-137/FiniteElementElec/README.md

 ## Define your own geometry

-To define your own geometry, you need to create a class that inherits from the `Mesh` class and implement the `build` method.
-This method should return a `Mesh` object.
+To define your own geometry, you need to create a class that inherits from the `Mesh`.
 You can see the `CircleMesh` and `SquareMesh` classes in the `fem_peak25/elements.py` file for examples.

 If you define your own geometry, you can not use the `MeshBuilder` class to facilitate the construction of your mesh, all should be done by hand.
 You will need to:
 - Make a dictionnary of nodes